 Common junipers are considered to be drought-tolerant shrubs but are adaptable to both dry and wet conditions.
 However, they cannot withstand being waterlogged or sitting in standing water, so appropriate drainage is imperative for the common juniper.
 When grown in their native range, common junipers do not require any supplemental watering.

 Temperature and Humidity

 Common junipers are native to the cool temperate climates of the Northern Hemisphere, and as such are tolerant of a wide range of temperatures.
-At their maximum, common junipers can withstand winter temperatures as low as -45 degrees Celsius (or -49 degrees Fahrenheit), and may frequently experience summer temperatures as high as 30 degrees Celsius (or 80 degrees Fahrenheit).
-Common junipers grow well in USDA zones 2 through 7.
+Considered hardy in USDA zones 2 to 7, most varieties of common juniper can withstand winter temperatures as low as minus 49 degrees Fahrenheit.
+Common junipers are less fond of very hot climates south of zone 7, where Chinese junipers are a better choice.

-These hardy shrubs are considered ‘light feeders’ and do not require regular fertilization.
-If desired, established common junipers can benefit from a yearly feeding in the late winter to early spring with a slow-release shrub and tree fertilizer, but this is not necessary.
+These hardy shrubs are considered light feeders and do not require regular fertilization.
+If desired, established common junipers can benefit from a yearly feeding in the late winter to early spring with a slow-release shrub and tree fertilizer, but this is by no means necessary.

 How to Grow Common Juniper From Seed